igomezv/simplemc_tests/README.md

 TO DO:

-- Summary to MCMC
-- Summary to MCMCAnalyzer
-- Add more DE EoS for comparison, for example, in CPL (owaCDM).
+- Prints of Pantheon likelihood.
+- Add warnings in bad combinations of RC and Simple likelihoods with some models.
 - Unify pybambi and nerualike.
 - Neural networks methods with dynesty multiprocessing fails.